|

 Other Characters: Holmes's Father; Mrs

-Brainerd; Reverend Ripley; Spotted Mare Barman; Lord
+Brainerd; Reverend Ripley; Spotted Mare Barman;

-Gerald C. Cruikshank; Mr Reynolds; Sam; Penelope
+Lord Gerald C. Cruikshank; Mr Reynolds; Sam;

-Grosvenor; Village Constable; Magistrate; Bailiff;
+Penelope Grosvenor; Village Constable; Magistrate;

-Auctioneer; Richard M. "Dicky" Smythe; Neighbour
+Bailiff; Auctioneer; Richard M. "Dicky" Smythe;

-Lad; Sally Cholmondley; Doctor; Vicarage Crowd; (Rachel
+Neighbour Lad; Sally Cholmondley; Doctor; Vicarage

 Holmes; Mrs Taylor; Lance Corporal James "Jimmy"